Write a Python Debugger

 (delete-process "my-debugger-client"))

-(defun my-debugger-client-filter (proc string)
+(defun my--debugger-client-filter (proc string)

 (comint-output-filter proc string))

-(defun my-debugger-client-sentinel (proc msg)
+(defun my--debugger-client-sentinel (proc msg)

 (when (string= msg "connection broken by remote peer\n")

-(with-current-buffer "*my-debugger-client*"
+(with-current-buffer proc-buffer

 (insert (format "client %s has quit" proc))